FTAsr/KEX/README.md

 Preliminaries:
 1) Make sure you have pre-trained Google News word2vec file.
 If not, download it from https://github.com/3Top/word2vec-api
-2) Make sure you have the following packages installed: Numpy, Scipy, NLTK, and Gensim.
+2) Make sure you have the following packages installed: Numpy, Scipy, NLTK, Summa, and Gensim.

 To have a simple run of our best method, use this command below.